Dentistry For Children

 Early dental visits also teach children about proper oral hygiene from a young age and foster good dental habits.

 At Sherwood Dental we see a ton of kids and all of our staff have a lot of experience working with children.
-We also offer Nitrous Oxide sedation which tends to help children relax well while the dentistry is being completed.
+We also offer sedation options which helps children relax while dentistry is being completed.